Lavender: History and How To Grow It

 Sweet alyssum.

 If erosion is a potential problem, use a thin layer of shredded hardwood between the plants.
 Or sow a pack of sweet alyssum between or below the lavender.
 You also can find young plants in cell-packs at garden centers.
-Alyssum is an easily grown annual, fast-germinating and staying only a few inches tall.
+Alyssum is an easily grown annual, fast-germinating and stays only a few inches tall.
 It’s also fragrant.

 Fertilizer